This week I’ve been noodling hard on change and impermanence.

 If that question makes your nervous system tighten and your left glute twitch, you’re not alone.
 Sometimes it’s easier to say “fine” than to untangle what’s actually happening beneath the surface.

-If you’re in a season where things feel few, or fewer than usual, maybe try these things that I am working on too:
+If you’re in a season where things feel blue, few, or fewer than usual, maybe try these things that I am working on too:

 1. Name the Season